ecliptik/dotfiles/README.md

 ## Dot Dirs

-List of dot directories and short description
+List of dot directories and short description.

 - .fluxbox
     - configuration files for fluxbox